Send Noodz: A Winter-Friendly Thai Glass Noodle Salad

 The best dishes are born from challenges.
 This glass noodle salad happened when Dalad Kambhu’s partner asked if she thought she could create a Thai-tasting dish without fish sauce.
 “It’s everywhere in Thai cooking,” laughs the Bangkok-raised chef based in Berlin.

 Kambhu, who only started cooking professionally upon opening her restaurant Kin Dee eight months ago, gets animated when talking about her kitchen experiments.
-At 31 years old, she’s modelled for Vogue and ran a private NYC dining club, but always dreamed of running a pass.
+At 31 years old, she’s modeled for Vogue and ran a private NYC dining club, but always dreamed of running a pass.
 “Men I looked up to told me I couldn’t do it, so I didn’t do it,” she says.
 But the founders of Berlin fine dining icons Grill Royal and Pauly Saal believed in the young chef and backed her to open Kin Dee.

 "I don't care if it looks Thai; it just has to taste Thai."

 Kambhu’s glass noodle recipe is a spot-on example of her restaurant’s approach to Thai cuisine—traditional herbs and spices, with local German produce replacing harder-to-find-in-cold-northern-climes ingredients to ensure unyielding freshness and an innovative twist.
-The Kin Dee salad uses many of the same elements as traditional Thai yum woon sen—chilis, garlic, shallots and sugar in a bright vinaigrette—with the addition of radishes and chicory hearts grown in Berlin’s neighbouring Brandenburg region.
+The Kin Dee salad uses many of the same elements as traditional Thai yum woon sen—chilis, garlic, shallots and sugar in a bright vinaigrette—with the addition of radishes and chicory hearts grown in Berlin’s neighboring Brandenburg region.

 “I don’t care if it looks Thai,” Kambhu says, revealing containers of dressing base, shaved radishes and glass noodles, and her prized pickling jars.
 “It just has to taste Thai.”